OMNIALowCode/omniadocs/docs/pages/omnia3/Connector/omnia3_connector_introduction.md

 ![Connector architecture](images\connector.png){: .image-center}

 ## 2. Communication
 The Connector initiates a communication socket with the Platform servers.
-During the connection the connector is authenticated in the platform using the Id and Secret configured.
+During the connection the connector is authenticated in the platform using the configured Id and Secret.

 This way, the connector is treated by the security system as a user, enabling the platform administrator to manage the privileges to that connector user.

-Besides the authorization part, is highly recommended to configure the [OMNIA Platform to work with HTTPS](https://docs.omnialowcode.com/omnia3_deploymenttutorial.html#53-configure-https), in order to use a secure communication channel.
+Besides the authorization part, is highly recommended to configure the [OMNIA Platform to work with HTTPS](omnia3_deploymenttutorial.html#53-configure-https), in order to use a secure communication channel.

 ## 3. How behaviours works
 The **OMNIA Connector** shares the same behaviours engine as the **OMNIA Platform**.
 When the connector starts it'll launch a **Behaviours Manager** process.
 The manager is responsible for locating and launching the required **Behaviours Servers**.
 The server, aside from the execution of the desired behaviours, is also responsible for their compilation.